falla-vall/kireikku-scraper/README.md

-# scraper-api
+# Personal API

-This project was generated via [manage-fastapi](https://ycd.github.io/manage-fastapi/)! :tada:
+This is my project for utilizing another personal projects

 ## License